 The bee pollen has come to be renamed as “the perfectly complete food” for its composition.
 It contains 19 out of nature’s 21 essential amino acids, that is why it has been associated with unique properties as a nutrient.
 It is made of simple sugars, proteins, minerals and vitamins, fat acids and a small percentage of other components.
 Some of the minerals we can find in pollen are: Potassium, Magnesium, Calcium, Phosphor, Iron and Zinc.

-Botanical and geographical origin
+Botanical and geographical origin of bee pollen

 Spanish pollen is internationally renowned for its high quality and its exceptional organoleptic properties thanks to Spain’s rich flora.